 An organization formed to promote and preserve folk music and related cultural traditions holds an annual folk music festival featuring concerts, handicraft demonstrations, and similar activities.
 Because the festival directly furthers the organization's exempt purpose, income from ticket sales should be reported on line 2 as program service revenue.

 Fundraising events and activities raise funds by offering goods or services that have more than a nominal or insubstantial value (compared to the price charged) for a payment that is more than the direct cost of those goods or services.
-See line 1 instructions A1 and A2 for a discussion on contributions reportable on line 1 and revenue reportable on line 6b.
+See instructions for Line 1.
+A1 and A2 earlier for a discussion on contributions reportable on line 1 and revenue reportable on line 6b.

 The fact that tickets, advertising, or solicitation materials refer to a required payment as a donation or contribution does not control how these payments should be reported on Form 990-EZ.

 The gross income from fundraising events must be reported in the right-hand column on line 6b without reduction for cash or noncash prizes, cost of goods sold, compensation, fees, or other expenses.